-- a) The laboratory shall have a documented procedure for performing the initial demonstration of capability (IDOC) for methods used. - b) Changes in any condition that could potentially affect the precision and bias, sensitivity, or selectivity of the output (e.g., a change in the detector, column type, matrix, method revision, or other components of the sample analytical system) must result in a new initial DOC.
+The laboratory shall have a documented procedure for performing the initial demonstration of capability (IDOC) for methods used.

-The following shall be implemented in lieu of TNI section 1.7.1.1 d):
+Changes in any condition that could potentially affect the precision and bias, sensitivity, or selectivity of the output (e.g., a change in the detector, column type, matrix, method revision, or other components of the sample analytical system) must result in a new initial DOC.

-d) all initial instrument calibrations shall be verified with a standard obtained from a second manufacturer prior to analyzing any samples.
+The following shall be implemented in lieu of TNI 1.7.1.1 d):

-The use of a standard from a second lot obtained from the same manufacturer (independently prepared from different source materials) is acceptable for use as a second source standard.
+- d) All initial instrument calibrations shall be verified with a standard obtained from a second manufacturer prior to analyzing any samples. - The use of a standard from a second lot obtained from the same manufacturer (independently prepared from different source materials) is acceptable for use as a second source standard.
 The concentration of the second source standard shall be at or near the midpoint of the calibration range.
 The acceptance criteria for the initial calibration verification must be at least as stringent as those for the continuing calibration verification.

-The following shall be implemented in lieu of TNI section 1.7.1.1 g):
+The following shall be implemented in lieu of TNI 1.7.1.1 g):

-g) the LOQ and the highest calibration standard of a multi-level calibration curve establish the calibration range.
-For metals analysis with a single-point calibration, the LOQ and the calibration standard establish the calibration range, which must lie within the linear dynamic range.
+g) The LOQ and the highest calibration standard of a multi-level calibration curve establish the quantitation range.
+For metals analysis with a single-point calibration, the LOQ and the calibration standard establish the quantitation range, which must lie within the linear dynamic range.

-When sample responses exceed the calibration range, the laboratory shall dilute and reanalyze the sample (when sufficient sample volume and holding time permit) to bring results within the calibration range.
-For metals analysis, the laboratory may report a sample result with a response above the calibration range if the laboratory analyzes and passes (within 10% of the true value) a high level check standard that exceeds the sample concentration but is within the linear dynamic range (provided the high level check standard is analyzed in the same manner as the sample and within the same calibration).
-Results outside the calibration range shall be reported as estimated values and qualified using appropriate data qualifiers that are explained in the Case Narrative.
+When sample results exceed the quantitation range, the laboratory shall dilute and reanalyze the sample (when sufficient sample volume and holding time permit) to bring results within the quantitation range.
+For metals analysis with a single-point calibration, the laboratory may report a sample result above the quantitation range if the laboratory analyzes and passes a CCV that exceeds the sample concentration but is within the linear dynamic range (provided the CCV is analyzed in the same manner as the sample).
+Results outside the quantitation range shall be reported as estimated values and qualified using appropriate data qualifiers that are explained in the case narrative.

-The following shall be implemented in lieu of TNI section 1.7.1.1 j):
+The following shall be implemented in lieu of TNI 1.7.1.1 j):

-j) the initial calibration range shall consist of a minimum of five calibration points for organic analytes and three calibration points for inorganic analytes and Industrial Hygiene samples (except metals by ICP-AES or ICP-MS with a single-point calibration or otherwise stated in the method).
+j) The initial calibration range shall consist of a minimum of five calibration points for organic analytes and three calibration points for inorganic analytes and Industrial Hygiene samples (except metals by ICP-AES or ICP-MS with a single-point calibration or otherwise stated in the method).
 All reported analytes and surrogates (if applicable) shall be included in the initial calibration.
 Reported results for all analytes and surrogates shall be quantified using a multipoint calibration curve (except as noted above).
 Exclusion of calibration points without documented scientifically valid technical justification is not permitted.

-The following shall be implemented in addition to TNI sections 1.7.2 c) i) through iii):
+The following shall be implemented in addition to TNI 1.7.2 c) i) through iii):

-iv) the concentration of the continuing calibration verification (CCV) standard shall be greater than the low calibration standard and less than or equal to the midpoint of the calibration range.
+iv) The concentration of the CCV standard shall be greater than the low calibration standard and less than or equal to the midpoint of the calibration range.

-The following shall be implemented in addition to TNI section 1.7.2 d):
+The following shall be implemented in addition to TNI 1.7.2 d):

 d) All CCVs analyzed must be evaluated and reported.
-If a bracketing CCV fails, reanalysis or corrective actions must be taken.
+If a CCV fails, reanalysis or corrective actions must be taken.

-The following shall be implemented in lieu of TNI section 1.7.2 e):
+The following shall be implemented in lieu of TNI 1.7.2 e):